tastejs/todomvc/app-spec.md

 - Follow our [code style](contributing.md#code-style).
 - Use double-quotes in HTML and single-quotes in JS and CSS.
-- Use bower components for your third-party dependencies and manually remove files that aren't required for your app to run.
+- Use npm packages for your third-party dependencies and manually remove files that aren't required for your app to run.
 - Use a constant instead of the keyCode directly: `var ENTER_KEY = 13;`
 - Apps should be written without any preprocessors (Sass/CoffeeScript/..) to reach the largest audience.
 - To make it easy to compare frameworks, the app should look and behave exactly like the template and the other examples.